Cryptid-9527/projectnelth/README.md

 Project Neltharion, as most recently existed in October 2023.
 Published for anyone interested in running a decent cataclysm experience.

 This project is the result of four years of veteran player collaboration, with a focus on endgame replay value and solving long-standing problems.
 For the full public changelog leading up to the october 6 2023 release, check the file next to the main readme.

+For website support with this core, contact the core's primary web developer Darksider (Discord: d4rksid3r, 172643476029177856)